panva/node-oidc-provider/docs/README.md

 #### rotateRegistrationAccessToken

 Enables registration access token rotation.
-The provider will discard the current Registration Access Token with a successful update and issue a new one, returning it to the client with the Registration Update Response.
+The authorization server will discard the current Registration Access Token with a successful update and issue a new one, returning it to the client with the Registration Update Response.
 Supported values are
  - `false` registration access tokens are not rotated
  - `true` registration access tokens are rotated when used
  - function returning true/false, true when rotation should occur, false when it shouldn't